 My team and I have done a deep dive into research on Gen Z and Generation Alpha to help Kids and Student Ministry leader better understand how we can best reach them with the gospel.
 The research is sobering.

-Data shows that with each new generation, from the Silent Generation, through Baby Boomers, Gen X, and Millennials, the number of people who identify as Christian has declined steadily, and the number of kids who walk away from the church and their faith increases.
+Data shows that with each new generation, from the Silent Generation, through Baby Boomers, Gen X, and Millennials, the number of people who identify as Christian has declined steadily, and the number of kids who walk away from the church has increased.
 This research, and a strategic response, is unpacked in our brand-new ministry strategy book, Flip the Script, Disrupting Tradition for the Sake of the Next Generation.

 If we continue to do what we have always done, we stand to lose even more of Gens Z and Alpha.
 For me, that is not an acceptable option.
 We must never compromise the teaching of sound doctrine and biblical fidelity, but we need to contextualize how we communicate with kids so they are able to hear what the Bible says.We must never compromise the teaching of sound doctrine and biblical fidelity, but we need to contextualize how we communicate with kids so they are able to hear what the Bible says.
 Click To Tweet

 Today’s kids see the world through a very different lens than most adult leaders.
 We need to know what they are thinking so we can more effectively point them to Jesus.

 So, what are kids thinking?
 Our research has revealed 10 sobering realities that kids and student leaders need to be aware of:

 - The idea that Jesus is the only way seems intolerant in a politically correct culture.

 - The biblical teaching about binary gender is considered bigoted and intolerant.

 - They talk about themselves as a “brand.”